robdodson/robdodson.github.com/source/_posts/2012-04-30-custom-domain-with-octopress-and-github-pages.markdown

 git commit -am 'Initial commit!' git push origin source
 ```
-###Octopress Deploying a Blog Post
+###Octopress: Deploying a Blog Post
-I want go into too much detail here since [there's already a pretty comprehensive write up on the Octopress site for getting started](http://octopress.org/docs/blogging/).
-But let's do a quick post just to get you familiar with everything.
+I won't go into too much detail here since [there's already a pretty comprehensive write up on the Octopress site for getting started](http://octopress.org/docs/blogging/).
+But let's do a quick post to get you familiar with everything.

 You'll use Rake tasks to generate your blog posts, like so:
 ```
 rake new_post["Hello World: The First of Many New Blog Posts"]
 ```
+*Remember if rake cries just use `bundle exec` in front of your rake command.*

-This will spit out a little markdown file for us in the `source/_posts` directory.
+This will spit out a markdown file for us in the `source/_posts` directory.
 Open up the new file using your favorite text editor.
 You should see a little block of [YAML Front Matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) at the top which generates some useful metadata about our post.
 If you need to change a blog post's title in Octopress you'll have to update this YAML as well as the post's filename.

 As I mentioned earlier your posts should be written in Markdown.
-[Here's a good Markdown cheat sheet to get you started](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet). *Tip: When you're writing in markdown you're also free to mix in HTML tags as they are ignored by the processor.* Let's just write a quick block text like `Hey, here's my first blog post!`
+[Here's a good Markdown cheat sheet to get you started](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet). *Tip: When you're writing in markdown you're also free to mix in HTML tags as they are ignored by the processor.* Write a quick block of text like "Hey, here's my first blog post!" and save it.

 You can use `bundle exec rake preview` to fire up a local instance of your blog at `http://localhost:4000`.
 I usually leave this process running while I write so I can preview any of the markdown that I'm adding to the page.
 When you're done writing you'll need to generate and deploy the site to Github.